The Huntress I

 Using unexplained technology, they teleported several heroes to New York's Crandall Stadium and forced them to participate in the game.
 Despite his dirty tricks, the Sportsmaster and his team lost.
-(DC Super-Stars #10) The Huntress' subsequent career as a heroine never manifested.
+(DC Super-Stars #10) The Huntress' promise to abandon crime never manifested.

 The Tigress III (Artemis Crock)

 Artemis Crock is the daughter of the Sportsmaster and the Huntress.
 Like her mother, she took to crime early in life.
 The skilled young marksman joined the Wizard's Injustice, Unlimited for their debut in Calgary, where they menaced Infinity, Inc. and the Global Guardians.
 The group included two other second-generation villains: Hazard (granddaughter of the Gambler) and Icicle II.
 They kidnapped Hourman and blackmailed the heroes into doing their dirty work.
 (Infinity, Inc. #34)

 Artemis freed her parents from prison, (#35) but the three of them were promptly rounded up by Infinity. (#36)